Bishnus350/rfsoc4x2_board_setup/README.md

 - ARM Mali-400 GPU is mostly used in Mobile devices.
 Arm Neon is an advanced single instruction multiple data (SIMD) architecture extension for the Arm Cortex-A and Arm Cortex-R series of processors with capabilities that vastly improve use cases on mobile devices, such as multimedia encoding/decoding, user interface, 2D/3D graphics and gaming.
 - Single/double precision floating point unit
-- 256Kbytes of PS ram, support 64-bit, DDR4 memory
+- 256Kbytes of PS RAM, support 64-bit, DDR4 memory
 - Support PCI Express, SATA, Display Port, Gbit Ethernet, USB3 and other ports
 - System Memory Management Unit
 ------------------------------------------------
-- The main function of RFSoC board is for radio frequency signalling
+- The main function of the RFSoC board is for radio frequency signaling
-- RF system is more important for this board.
+- The RF system is more important for this board.
 - For RF system
-1. There are 4, 14 bit RF ADCs with 5GSPS max sample rate
+1. There are 4, 14 bit RF ADCs with a 5GSPS max sample rate
 2. "      "  2 14-bit RF DACs with 9.85GSPS max sample rate
 3. 8 SD-FEC IP block